 Demos typically contain snippets of various styles in each category.

-For best results, simply post a project, or pick out several voice actors and ask them to record a custom audition.
+For best results, simply post a project or pick out several voice actors and ask them to record a custom audition.

 This way you’ll get the best idea of what YOUR recording will sound like.

-It does however have to do with how you’d like your voice actor to read your text and that can help save you precious time.
+It does, however, have to do with how you’d like your voice actor to read your text, and that can help save you precious time.

 Sometimes the style and sensibility of the read you’re after may not be easy to put into words.

-The best thing to do in this case is send audio and/or video references to the voice actor so they can “get the vibe” you’re interested in.
+The best thing to do in this case is to send audio and/or video references to the voice actor so they can “get the vibe” you’re interested in.

 We highly recommend you include references when requesting auditions because they will provide a great guide for the actor to follow.